 General municipal elections are consolidated with Statewide elections, scheduled on the first Tuesday after the first Monday of November in even-numbered years to fill expired City Council terms.
 The Mayor and four Council Members are elected at-large to serve a two (2) year term and four (4) year staggered terms, respectively.
-In 2022, the City will be establishing a district-based election system.
+In 2022, the City transitioned to a district-based election system.
 View more about District Elections.

 The City Clerk serves as the City’s Elections Official and coordinates with the County of San Luis Obispo in the conduct of municipal elections.
 This includes, but is not limited to, the preparation of necessary resolutions calling for general and special municipal elections and declaring the result of the election, the coordination of the candidate nomination process, and the receipt and processing of initiative, referendum and recall petitions.
 The City Clerk serves as the filing official for campaign statements.